Ethan-Dai/TOOLS/README.md

 * it's easy to add commands to it, for viewing commonly used logs.

 # GetIns
-* a tool to collect which instructions are used in the ELF file
+* a tool to collect which instructions are used in the ELF file.
-* It should can be disassembled by llvm-objdump (or you can change the tool in getins.py)
+* It should can be disassembled by llvm-objdump (or you can change the tool in getins.py).